s0rta/revengate-new/docs/releasing.md

 * update the [Rogue Basin front page](https://roguebasin.com/index.php/Main_Page) and the [Revengate Page](https://roguebasin.com/index.php/Revengate)
 * `invoke build-web`
 * update the Itch page: https://itch.io/game/edit/2448633

-F-Droid monitors for new tags and should build a new package automatically.
+F-Droid monitors for new tags and should build a new package automatically after a few days.
+The [F-Droid status page](https://monitor.f-droid.org/builds) shows which packages are currently staged for the next site update.